 The EURORDIS Summer School was initiated in 2008 as part of our continued commitment to empowering people living with rare diseases.
 This four-day course provides training in aspects of medicines development and EU regulatory processes where patients' representatives can be involved.

 The Summer School is an initiative started by EURORDIS in 2008 and financed by the:

 Executive Agency for Health and Consumers (EAHC) Operating Grant

-It aims at training rare disease patients' representatives in the areas of :
+The EURORDIS Summer School aims at training patients' advocates in the areas of :

-This preparation builds participants' capacities to act as experts in regulatory processes for their disease and to further their implication in drug development and advocacy actions both at the national and European levels.
+This training builds participants' capacities to act as experts in regulatory processes and further their implication in medicines development and advocacy actions both at the national and European levels.

 An annual event in Barcelona

-Participants are selected by an ad hoc committee according to their level of English language skills, their experience in rare disease advocacy, and their willingness to be involved in drug development and regulatory affairs at the European level.
+Participants are selected by an ad hoc committee according to their level of English language skills, their advocacy experience, and their willingness to be involved in medicines development and regulatory affairs at the European level.

-In this unique training course tailored for EU patients' representatives, the material is presented by experts from academia, regulatory agencies and patients' advocates, with extensive experience and enables participants to put together a complete picture of drug development from clinical trials to market authorisation.
+In this unique training course tailored for EU patients' representatives, the material is developed and presented by experts from academia, regulatory agencies and patients' advocates, with extensive experience in their field.

 Positive results, greater understanding, further involvement

-Summer School participants' feedback includes an increased awareness of the importance of their involvement in all aspects of drug development and their potential to be a real force.
-Participants also stressed the need for international collaboration of patients' associations in these activities and the importance of familiarity with the activities of the European Medicines Agency (EMA) and EURORDIS.
+Summer School alumni report an increased awareness of the importance of their involvement in all aspects of medicines development and of their potential to be a real force.
+Participants also recognise the need for patients' organisations to collaborate internationally as well as the importance of involvement in the activities of the European Medicines Agency (EMA) and EURORDIS.
 The training experience reinforces participants' sense of community, and increases their individual capacities.

 The EMA and Summer School

 In 2000, the Committee for Orphan Medicinal Products (COMP) was formed at the European Medicines Agency (EMA) and the European authorities had the foresight to include patients' representatives as permanent and full members with equal voting rights.
 Three patients' representatives sit on this committee and the position of Vice-Chair of the COMP has to date always been held by a patients' representative.

-Since this time, a working party and two more scientific committees have been created, all of which include patients' representatives:
+Since this time, a working party and three more scientific committees have been created, all of which include patients' representatives: